StateSmith/StateSmith/docs/languages/java/index.md

 ## Using the State Machine in your own app

-To write an app that will use your new state machine, add the following contents to a new file `MyApp.java`.
-This code will:
+To write an app that will use your new state machine, you will:

 1. Implement a callback class that defines the `enter_on()` and `enter_off()` methods you referenced in `Lightbulb.puml`.
 2. Instantiate the state machine with an instance of that callback.
 3. Start an event loop that tickles the state machine with every tick of the loop.

+Your state machine needs a callback object that contains the `enter_on()` and `enter_off()` functions you referenced in your diagram.
+StateSmith assumes this callback is in a file named `LightbulbCallback.java` (this can be changed via [settings](/advanced/settings.html)), so create that file with the following contents:

 ```java
 // LightbulbCallback.java
 {% include_relative LightbulbCallback.java %}
 ```

+And create a `MyApp.java` file that will contain your main method and start your state machine.

 ```java
 // MyApp.java